-To the Board of Supervisors Tranquility Community Development District City of Titusville, Florida
+To the Board of Supervisors

+Tranquility Community Development District

+City of Titusville, Florida

-We have examined Tranquility Community Development District, City of Titusville, Florida's ("District") compliance with the requirements of Section 218.415, Florida Statutes, in accordance with Rule 10.556(10) of the Auditor General of the State of Florida during the period from inception February 22, 2022 to September 30, 2022.
+We have examined Tranquility Community Development District, City of Titusville, Florida's ("District") compliance with the requirements of Section 218.415, Florida Statutes, in accordance with Rule 10.556(10) of the Auditor General of the State of Florida during the fiscal year ended September 30, 2024.
 Management is responsible for District's compliance with those requirements.
 Our responsibility is to express an opinion on District's compliance based on our examination.